ShJavokhir/IUT-deadlines-backend/README.md

 # IUT-deadlines-backend
-IUT deadlines app - helps students to find out their deadlines of assignments
+IUT deadlines app - helps students to find out their deadlines of their assignments

 ## Used technologies
 - NodeJS